 This is my favorite restaurant in Kas.
 The fresh seafood is absolutely delicious, but it’s the ambiance that really makes dinner here special.
 Tables occupy an airy open courtyard surrounded by Greek-style stone walls accented with red and turquoise shutters and trim.
 Fairylights illuminate the courtyard in the evenings, and it’s the dreamiest setting for dinner.

 There are no lavish five-star resorts in Kas – that’s part of the charm in staying here.
 For visitors looking for something a bit more luxurious, Alley Prime Hotel is one of two upscale options available.
 Situated on the Kas peninsula, rooms are spacious, clean and most have sea views.
 The hotel’s infinity pool and loungers sit on the rocks overlooking the water.

-Affordable boutique hotel located on the peninsula, a 10-minute drive to Old Town.
+Affordable boutique hotel is located on the peninsula, a 10-minute drive to Old Town.
 Rooms are simple, and clean, but nothing special at all.
-Similar to most property's in the area, Amphora Hotel occupies a stunning stretch of rocky coast filled with colorful umbrellas and sunbeds.
+Similar to most property’s in the area, Amphora Hotel occupies a stunning stretch of rocky coast filled with colorful umbrellas and sunbeds.